rashidkpc/graphital/README.md

 Graphital is a very (~50 lines) simple ruby daemon for shipping system vitals to Graphite.
 It uses a graphital.d directory and simply runs everything in it.
-Several examples are included, but its easy to write your own in your language of choice.
-If you write something particularly useful, please do share.
+Several examples are included (most require the 'sar' utility from the sysstat package), but its easy to write your own in your language of choice.
+If you w rite something particularly useful, please do share.
 Scripts should output in the format:
   metric #

 For example, to track cpu % you might create a file called